 TP4056 can be given charging power directly via micro USB but since we want it solar powered we have to add solar panels to it.

-- Connect solar panels in series as much as you want.
+- Connect solar panels in parallel as much as you want.
 Here I am using 2.

 Step 4: Connecting the Load

 One can power lighting load such as LEDs directly from the OUT of the TP4056 board.
 But for sophisticated electronic equipment which requires stable 5v power, we use MT3608 circuit.
 Connect the circuit as shown in the picture and adjust the output voltage as per the requirement of the load by rotating the potentiometer screw.